Dharma transmission: Abuse scandals

 In the USA and Europe dharma transmission is linked to the unofficial title roshi, older teacher.
 In the Western understanding roshis are "part of a tradition that imputes to them quasi-divine qualities," someone who "is defined by simplicity, innocence, and lack of self-interest or desire."
 Such idealization is connected to mythologized lineage claims going back to medieval China of a direct mind-to-mind transmission from one enlightened master to another by which a living teacher derives their prestige and privileged position.
 Nevertheless, contrary to how it has often been presented, the authorisation of teachers through dharma transmission does not mean that teachers are infallible, as is clear from the repeated appearance of scandals:

 In this complicated world of living Zen, we can meet teachers guiding communities of practice with compassion and grace.
 But we also find Zen teachers having inappropriate sexual relationships, abusing the power dynamics of their relationships and otherwise acting in ways contrary to the mythic status of their positions as teachers.
 In recent years there have been a number of books and essays exposing the ills of Zen institutions east and west as well as the foibles of individual Zen teachers.
 Here in the west there are few lineages that have passed unscathed by scandals, mostly of a sexual nature.
 And in the east, particularly in the Japanese institutions, we've learned how masters and whole schools were at various times co-opted by the state, most notoriously in the years leading up to and including the Second World War.

-According to Stuart Lachs, such scandals have been possible because of the status given to roshis by dharma transmission, and "a desire for the master's aura, recognition, and approval."
-He says: